Recently I wrote a small Rust executable for work.

 size

-of your new executable, check out UPX
+of your new executable, check out UPX.

 executable created with the above instructions.

-While the executable was an overly simplistic example, upx
+While the executable was an overly simplistic example, upx compressed it down

 to 34% of the original size.